FATMAP difficulty grade

-Along the path, hikers can view meadows, wildflowers, and a waterfall that is just off the trail near a small clearing.
+Along the path, runners can view meadows, wildflowers, and a waterfall that is just off the trail near a small clearing.

-There is also a chance for hikers to spot marmots and chipmunks as they make their way through the trees.
+There is also a chance for runners to spot marmots and chipmunks as they make their way through the trees.

 Near the top, the trail comes to an end in a series of rocky, exposed switchbacks, making it the most challenging section of the hike.

-Once past the stream, hikers will arrive at the turquoise waters of Cathedral Lake.
+Once past the stream, runners will arrive at the turquoise waters of Cathedral Lake.

-For additional views, hikers can continue around the lake to a boulder field which offers scenic landscapes or a spot to break for lunch or a snack.
+For additional views, runners can continue around the lake to a boulder field which offers scenic landscapes or a spot to break for lunch or a snack.

-June through September is generally considered to be the best time period to use this trail, although hikers may find mud, slush, and snowy conditions even into June.
+June through September is generally considered to be the best time period to use this trail, although runners may find mud, slush, and snowy conditions even into June.

-Weather in this area can be unpredictable and hikers should check forecasts and be prepared for changeable conditions.
+Weather in this area can be unpredictable, and runners should check forecasts and be prepared for changeable conditions.